ollipo/FullStack_project_LessonApp/Documentation/requirement_specification.md

 <img src="https://raw.githubusercontent.com/ollipo/projectLessonApp/master/Documentation/user_interface_draft.png" width="750">

 The application opens to a login page.
 From there it is possible to proceed to a new user creation view and after a successful login to a view with lessonlist.
-From the lessonlist view it is possible to proceed to new lesson creation view.
+From the lessonlist view it is possible to proceed to a new lesson creation view.

 ## Functionality provided by the basic version